 In collaboration with the Sisters of St Francis and Retired Senior Volunteer Program (RSVP), members of Christ Episcopal Church have supported the PLARN (plastic yarn project) in Clinton.
-The Share Our Sandwich program which the Sisters initiated in July, 2014, has grown to offer personal supplies and coats and hats to those in need.
+The Share Our Sandwich program which the Sisters initiated in 2014 has grown to offer personal supplies, coats and hats to those in need.

 Last year, a woman in Fulton dropped off a mat made of re-purposed plastic grocery bags to one of the sandwich sites.
-She offered to teach the way to make these mats which are 3×6 feet, either knit or crocheted, for laying between the ground and the sleeping bag of those who are sleeping outside.
+She taught others to make these mats which are 3×6 feet, knit or crocheted, for laying between the ground and sleeping bags.

 Clean plastic bags are used.
-These bags might otherwise end up polluting highways or the river.
-More importantly at this time are volunteers who can fold and cut the bags and make “plarn” which is rolled into balls for the knitters and crocheters.
+Volunteers fold and cut bags and make “plarn” which is rolled into balls for knitters and crocheters.

 Helping the Salvation Army

 United Music Ministry with Christ Church members Carolyn Brown and Nancy Malli perform for Salvation Army Christmas Kettles at Paul’s Discount.